Home Equity FAQ

 Qualifying for a Home Equity loan is based on various factors.
 Approved line amounts will depend on your home's appraised value, your indebtedness, your income and credit history.
 Whether or not you qualify, we will let you know within 48 hours of application.

 GSB's HELC stays active for five years.
 At the end of the five years, you have several options.
 You can pay off any remaining balance and close the loan.
 You can apply online or in person to renew the loan (assumes qualifying under GSB's standard underwriting guidelines).
-You can also renew the loan and request an increased line of credit amount.
+You can also apply for an increased line of credit amount.

 Absolutely not!
 Improve your residence, buy a car or boat, take a trip, or get a new wardrobe.
 It's 100% up to you, and unlike many banks, there is no minimum amount restriction per check, so if you want to buy concert tickets with your HELC, be our guest.